 Catherine's Idea

-Frustrated but determined, Blair told Catherine about her search.
+Frustrated but determined, Blair told Catherine — her mom — about her search.
 They talked about it together.
 Why didn't this exist?
 Muslim girls love stickers.
 Muslim parents want products that reflect their values.
 The demand was obvious.

 Catherine said: "Let's make them ourselves."